Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral: Abstract

 \section{Abstract}

-In noncommutative algebraic geometry, Artin-Tate-Van den Bergh showed that a $3$-dimensional cubic AS-regular algebra $A$ is {\it geometric}.
-So, we can write $A=\mathcal{A}(E,\sigma)$ where $E$ is $\mathbb{P}^{1}\times \mathbb{P}^{1}$ or curves of bidegree (2,2) in $\mathbb{P}^{1}\times \mathbb{P}^{1}$, and $\sigma\in \mathrm{Aut}_{k}E$.
-In this paper, for each case that $E$ is either (i) a conic and two lines in a triangle, (ii) a conic and two lines intersecting in one point, or (iii) quadrangle, we give the complete list of defining relations of $A$ and classify them up to graded algebra isomorphisms and graded Morita equivalences in terms of their defining relations.
-By the results of the second and third authors and our result in this paper, we give classifications of $3$-dimensional cubic AS-regular algebra whose point schemes are not integral.
+By the result of Artin--Tate--Van den Bergh, every $3$-dimensional cubic AS-regular algebra A can be expressed as a geometric algebra $A=\mathcal{A}(E,\sigma)$, where $E$ is either $\mathbb{P}^{1}\times \mathbb{P}^{1}$ or a curve of bidegree ($2$,$2$) in $\mathbb{P}^{1}\times \mathbb{P}^{1}$ and $\sigma\in \mathrm{Aut}_{k}E$.
+In particular, we treat the following three configurations: (1) a conic and two lines in a triangle, (2) a conic and two lines intersecting in one point, and (3) a quadrangle.
+For each of these cases, we (i) list all defining relations of the corresponding algebras $\mathcal{A}(E,\sigma)$, and (ii) classify them up to graded algebra isomorphism and graded Morita equivalence.
+Furthermore, we present explicit (twisted) superpotentials whose derivation-quotient algebras realize these algebras and verify that the resulting algebras are AS-regular.
+Combining our results with existing classifications for the remaining types (including Types P, S, T, WL, and TWL), we thereby complete the classification of 3-dimensional cubic AS-regular algebras whose point schemes are not integral.